scheperdion/Software-Product-Lines/README.md

    example only has `encrypt` and `decrypt` methods.
 So is very well suited, plus this gives the unique business selling point that you can specify your own encryption routine with keys in a config file.

-3. Authentication -> ??
+3. Authentication -> Chain of responsibility

-Explain your design decisions.
-In particular, explain which design pattern(s) you selected and why.
+   Chain of responsibility allows the server to be flexible in what features are used to preprocess messages.
+   This can be used for authentication and other features in the future.

 Explain how the feature selection works from the user perspective.